 It’s impossible to go through life without experiencing distress.
 While many mental health treatments focus on changing distressing events, only DBT focuses on accepting, finding meaning for, and tolerating distress.
 Distress tolerance is simply learning to bear pain skillfully.

 Most people, even those with mental disorders, can handle a normal situation.
 It’s when stressors, or negative events or emotions, appear that they begin to struggle.
 However, one can only go so far in life avoiding these.
 This is why DBT teaches patients how to handle pain and distress.

 In DBT, distress tolerance is a natural development after mindfulness.
 Once patients have learned to accept both oneself and the current situation in a nonjudgmental way, they can begin to cope with distress.

-This nonjudgmental stance means that patients neither approve nor resign themselves to the distress their experiencing.
+This nonjudgmental stance means that patients neither approve nor resign themselves to the distress they experience.
 The goal is to calmly recognize the negative situation and its impact rather than becoming overwhelmed by it or running from it.
 This helps individuals make wise decisions on how to act rather than make destructive emotional reactions.

 There are quite a few skills and tools patients learn in DBT to help with distress tolerance.
 They can distract themselves with ACCEPTS (Activities, Contribute, Comparisons, Emotions, Push away, Thoughts, Sensations) to temporarily distract oneself from unpleasant emotions.